ekino/docker-chefdk/README.md

 #### Advanced

-In most usecases our chef repo is managed using git, and you may want to use berkshelf and your knife.rb may require user-specific config files located in your home directory.
+In most usecases our chef repo is managed using git, you may want to keep your dependencies at host level and your knife.rb may require user-specific config files located in your home directory.

-So you can add relevant volume to share you host config
+So you can add any relevant volume to share your host config with the container :
 ```bash
 berksconfig="~/.berkshelf"
 chefconfig="~/.chef"        # <-- folder containing user-specific configuration